============================================================

 [agent]

-Configuration is resolved in this order (highest to lowest priority):
+Configuration is usually resolved in this order (highest to lowest priority):

 1. Command-line flags - Override everything else